coderefinery/social-coding/content/social-coding.md

 - Contribution guide
 > ... how to contribute and decision process?
 - Code of conduct
 > ... how to make clear which behaviors are unacceptable and discouraged?
-How violations of Code of Conduct will be handled?
+How violations of Code of conduct will be handled?
 - Trust and community
 > ... somebody you trust recommended it?